liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/02-activating-dxp/02-activating-your-dxp-server-with-lcs.markdown

     ![Figure 2: You must activate your DXP server in an LCS environment.
 The red box in this screenshot highlights an environment.](../../../../images-dxp/lcs-registration-select-environment.png)

-3. Select the *Subscriptions* tab, and check the *Environment Subscriptions* table to ensure that the environment you want to activate your server in has a subscription type.
+3. Select the *Subscriptions* tab, and check the *Assign Subscription Type* table to ensure that the environment you want to activate your server in has a subscription type.
 If the environment doesn't have a subscription type, you can assign it one by selecting the *No Subscriptions* link and then choosing